Document Management explained

-This article explains the theory of document management in a practical way.
-After reading, you’ll understand the basics of this powerful information technology tool.
+Document management: this article explains the theory of document management in a practical way.
+In addition to explaining what it is, this article also highlights who it is intended for, rounded off with a brief summary.
+After reading you will understand the basics of this information technology tool.
+Enjoy reading!

 What is Document Management?

 Document Management (DM) is the process of saving, localizing, editing, and sharing different types of electronic documents in a way that is most effective and efficient for organizations.

 A vital element of document management is that documents are stored at a centralized location so that every stakeholder with the right to access these files can quickly locate them.
 In document management, computer programs are used to store but also to secure protected data.